CameronBrooks11/OpenSCAD-Batch-Export/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL v3 License.
 See the LICENSE file for details.